Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

 import { EverWalletAccount } from "everscale-standalone-client";

 /**
- * locklift is globals declared object
+ * locklift is a globally declared object
  */

 async function main() {